dtinth/vscode-canvas/README.md

-# fresh-extension README
+# canvasrenderer3 README

-This is the README for your extension "fresh-extension".
+This is the README for your extension "canvasrenderer3".
 After writing up a brief description, we recommend including the following sections.

 ## Features